Service Department Call 540-298-9310

 system for holding everything together.
 If the motor needs to come apart again it will be much easier.
 No more frozen head bolts.
 We also use special Cometic head and base gaskets made to our specifications.
 The head gaskets are a three piece design that remains sealed despite the normal growth and movement between mated surfaces.
 The base gaskets are a true front and rear--yes they are different.
 Both are viton coated and made from the best materials the manufacturer offered.

 Once everything is put back together, we tune the bike with SuperXtune.
-We break the motor in on a Dyno, which mean when you pick your bike up the rings are already seated and you won't have to tip-toe around for very long..
+We break the motor in on a Dyno when available, which mean when you pick your bike up the rings are already seated and you won't have to tip-toe around for very long..

 Double click here to add text.